 - 1. Check the most recent Drug List we provided electronically. - 2.
 Visit the plan's website(www.MyPrime.com).
 The Drug List on the website is always the most current. - 3.
-Call customer service to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
-(Phone numbers for customer service are printed on the back cover of this booklet.)
+Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.